James Cook: Circuit around the South Pacific

 Cook visited Easter Island in 1774, where he viewed the moai (large stone statues) and theorised how they could have been transported and erected.

-After the missed rendezvous, Resolution made a large anti-clockwise loop in the south Pacific: heading far south, then visiting Easter Island, Tonga, and finally returning to New Zealand.
+After the missed rendezvous, Resolution made a large anti-clockwise loop in the south Pacific: heading far south, then visiting Easter Island and Tonga, and finally returning to New Zealand.
 In the first stretch of this large loop, Resolution continued her search for Terra Australis by heading south-east, reaching her most southern latitude of 71°10′S in January 1774.
 At this point, the ship's progress was blocked by impenetrable pack ice, and Cook wrote in his private diary: "I will not say it was impossible anywhere to get in among this Ice, but I will assert that the bare attempting of it would be a very dangerous enterprise and what I believe no man in my situation would have thought of.
 I whose ambition leads me not only farther than any other man has been before me, but as far as I think it possible for man to go..."

 In early 1774, Cook experienced a severe gastrointestinal illness, marked by prolonged abdominal pain and constipation.
 By February, his condition had worsened to the point where he became bedridden, causing considerable distress among the crew.
 The ship was out of fresh provisions and meat, so the Forsters offered their pet dog to be made into a soup, which Cook consumed.
 His bowel movements resumed in late February, but he remained weak for another month.

 In June 1774, the ship stopped to resupply at the island of Nomuka in Tonga, where most of the crew engaged in intimate relations with women.
 Cook was berated by an older woman after he declined – consistent with his usual conduct – to engage in sexual relations with a young woman who had been offered to him.
 Cook was the first European to set foot on New Caledonia, in September 1774, and he claimed the land in the name of his king.
 While there, Cook – despite warnings from Georg Forster – ate the liver of a poisonous pufferfish, and became numb and unable to walk without assistance; he recovered after taking emetics.

 When Cook completed the large anti-clockwise circuit and returned to Queen Charlotte Sound, the Māori welcomed his arrival.
 In conversations with them, Cook heard confusing stories about a conflict with the crew of a ship.
 Upon making inquiries, Cook learned that Adventure had visited the area approximately eleven months earlier, but he remained unaware of the violent encounter that had led to the deaths of ten of its crew.